 Definitions under Wildlife Protection Act

 Some important definitions under the Act are:

-- ‘animal’ which incorporates amphibians, birds, mammals, and reptiles including eggs.
+- ‘animal’ incorporates amphibians, birds, mammals, and reptiles including eggs.

-- An ‘animal article’ means a piece of writing made up of any captive animal or wild animal: this definition is vital to stop the abuse of animals for his or her horns, tusks, skins, etc., which are often cut from live animals to sell them.
+- An ‘animal article’ means a piece of writing made up of any captive animal or wild animal: this definition is vital to stop the abuse of animals for their horns, tusks, skins, etc., which are often cut from live animals to sell them.

 - Under this Act, a ‘reserve forests’ means forests declared to be reserved by the government under the Indian Forest Act or any State Act.